nrobinson2000/blog/sparkbot.md

 # Purpose:

 I created the idea for SparkBot back in 9th grade.
-I have been developing it since then, and have turned it into the base of my grade 10 pesonal project.
+I have been developing it since then, and have turned it into the base of my grade 10 personal project.